Residency dates: April 21 - September 26, 2025

 The residency includes:

-Access to Community lab, equipment, and supplies
+- Access to Community lab, equipment, and supplies

-Free mandatory and optional introductory intensive courses that teach necessary laboratory skills.
+- Free mandatory and optional introductory intensive courses that teach necessary laboratory skills.

 In addition, the AIR will have support for:

-Engagement with Genspace youth programs
+- Engagement with Genspace programs

-Public exhibition of art related to the residency
+- A possible public exhibition of art related to the residency

 A committee of Genspace community members, outside curators, and mentors will review the proposals and select those best suited to our mission and facility.
 The panel will prioritize artists with historically marginalized identities and applicants who lack access to resources.

 If you have any questions about this application, please send an email to cmaclow@genspace.org.
-No phone calls, please
+No phone calls, please.

 FORMER ARTISTS IN RESIDENCE